Quantum-Software-Development/mathFreeResources/README.md

 # Resources you need for transitioning to serious ML roles.

- And All of then are here and best thing fior FREEE !
+ And All of then are here and best thing fior FREE !

  Hope this is useful!